Table of Contents

 - Months three onward.
 Your vision may stabilize, but you may still see fluctuations.
 The curve of your eye may change during this time.

-You won't have contact lenses to ease your shifting vision, as your eyes will need oxygen to heal.
+You will not have contact lenses to ease your shifting vision, as your eyes will need oxygen to heal.
 Your glasses may not help either, as you might need a new prescription for each day or even each hour.

 Stay calm, and work with your doctor.
 It's helpful to hear that these issues are both natural and expected, and your doctor may have tips that can help you to get through the healing process with your sanity intact.